What Are Flake Epoxy Floors?

 In the past, most epoxy flooring systems used 3/8” flakes in a wide-ranged color combination such as white, gray, and black.
 These installations are intended to mimic terrazzo and are often described as having a very commercial aesthetic

 In most modern residential epoxy flooring installations, we use a smaller flake and more neutral color palette such as 3 similar gray or tan tones.
 These aesthetics transition better to the interior design of a modern home and are less overtly masculine or commercial in appearance.
 We even take into account the materials we will transition to, such as wood flooring, to get a complimentary color match.

 Easy to clean

 Because epoxy floor coatings completely seal the underlying concrete, they’re extremely easy to clean.
 Remember, this installation was originally intended for serious commercial installations like manufacturing and brewing.
-Like an acrylic floor and most other residential concrete floor finishes, epoxy floor coatings have been repurposed from the commercial construction space due to their very high durability.
+Like most other residential concrete floor finishes, epoxy floor coatings have been repurposed from the commercial construction space due to their very high durability.

 In fact, fire station bays remain one of the most common epoxy floor installs.
 At fire stations, they’re simply hosed off when they need to be cleaned.